This retreat is now SOLD OUT.

 Unite for Her

-Unite for Her participants may use 4 squares on their passports to attend this retreat.
+Unite for Her participants may use 4 squares on their Wellness Passports to attend this retreat.
 (Please note: a credit card number will be required to hold the space.
-The credit card will not be charged unless the participant cancels after June 16th and an appropriate replacement cannot be found.
-Michelle will connect with participants by phone to collect credit card info.)
+The credit card will not be charged unless the participant cancels after June 13th and an appropriate replacement cannot be found.
+Michelle will connect with participants by phone to collect credit card info.

-Cancellation Policy: Space on this retreat is limited.
-We need to guarantee our minimum attendance to the retreat center by June 16th.
-Before June 16th, you can request a full refund, less a $50 administrative fee.
-After June 16th, if you need to cancel, payment made for the retreat is refundable only for exceptional circumstances and at our discretion, less a $50 administrative fee.
+Space on this retreat is limited.
+We need to guarantee our minimum attendance to the retreat center by June 13th.
+Before June 13th, you can request a full refund, less a $50 administrative fee.
+After June 13th, if you need to cancel, payment made for the retreat is refundable only for exceptional circumstances and at our discretion, less a $50 administrative fee.

 This retreat is facilitated by Michelle Stortz, MFA, C-IAYT, ERYT500